Deciding to Withdraw Money From a Retirement Account

 Distributions from a 401(k) or 403(b) retirement plan have fewer exceptions—you can only dodge the penalty if you are over 55 years old and are retired or have left your job, to pay for high medical bills, or as part of a divorce settlement.

-Making a large withdrawal from a retirement plan might even cause you to move up to a higher tax bracket, so you'll want to pay attention to the income ranges for different tax brackets in the current year.
+Making a large withdrawal from a retirement plan might cause you to move up to a higher tax bracket, so you'll want to pay attention to the income ranges for different tax brackets in the current year.
 The IRS changes them periodically, often annually, to keep pace with inflation.

 Multiply the amount you plan to withdraw times your marginal tax bracket to get a quick estimate of your tax liability, then add in any penalty.
 The total will be how much federal tax you'll owe on the withdrawal.
 You should estimate any state taxes as well.

-These loans can help her meet short-term financial hardships while avoiding the hefty tax and penalties associated with a withdrawal.
-She might also shop around for a lower interest rate loan, try to earn some extra income, or create a budget to handle the new financial situation.
+These loans can help you meet short-term financial hardships while avoiding the hefty tax and penalties associated with one or more withdrawals.
+You might also shop around for a lower interest rate loan, try to earn some extra income, or create a budget to handle the new financial situation.

-Tax laws change periodically, and you should consult with a tax professional for the most up-to-date advice.
-The information contained in this article is not intended as tax advice and is not a substitute for tax advice.
+Tax laws change periodically, and you should always consult with a tax professional for the most up-to-date advice.
+The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.